quire-io/guide/_docs/tasklist-12-filter-sort.md

 date:   2019-08-23 15:00:00 +0800
 categories: filter sort
 ---
 A list can grow super long and overwhelming over time.
 It becomes easy to get lost in the long list of to dos.
-Filter and sort your tasks to focus on what matters.
+Group, sort and filter your tasks to focus on what matters.

 Click on the **Filter** icon at the top of the list.
 There’s several predefined filters for you to choose from.